Examples

 simulate(parameters::Parameters, m::Integer = 1) = simulate(parameters, range(m, m))

-Next we construct an appropriate GNN architecture, as illustrated below.
-Here, our goal is to construct a point estimator, however any other kind of estimator (see Estimators) can be constructed by simply substituting the appropriate estimator class in the final line below:
+In this example our goal is to construct a point estimator, however any other kind of estimator (see Estimators) can be constructed by simply substituting the appropriate estimator class in the final line below:

 # Spatial weight functions: continuous surrogates for 0-1 basis functions